Music + STEM

 In the summer of 2013 I led a "Music + STEM" course for Upward Bound students.
 The course focused on

 the potential role of music in enhancing understanding of STEM (science, technology, engineering, and mathematics).
-The course was limited to about 20 students.
+Here's the syllabus.

 • my assessment of the 2013 course

 • UW policy on citing sources and plagiarism